Decidability via the tilting correspondence: Introduction

-Our understanding is less clear for \textit{infinitely ramified} fields and there are many extensions of $\Q_p$ (resp. $\F_p((t))$) of great arithmetic interest, whose decidability problem is still open: \begin{itemize} \item In mixed characteristic, these include $\Q_p^{ab}$, the maximal abelian extension of $\Q_p$ and the totally ramified extension $\Q_p(\zeta_{p^{\infty}})$, obtained by adjoining all $p^n$-th roots of unity.
+Our understanding is less clear for \textit{infinitely ramified} fields and there are many extensions of $\Q_p$ (resp. $\F_p(\!(t)\!)$) of great arithmetic interest, whose decidability problem is still open: \begin{itemize} \item In mixed characteristic, these include $\Q_p^{ab}$, the maximal abelian extension of $\Q_p$ and the totally ramified extension $\Q_p(\zeta_{p^{\infty}})$, obtained by adjoining all $p^n$-th roots of unity.
 These extensions had already been discussed in Macintyre's survey on pg.140 \cite{Mac} and a conjectural axiomatization of $\Q_p^{ab}$ was given by Koenigsmann on pg.55 \cite{Koen}.
-Another interesting extension is $\Q_p(p^{1/p^{\infty}})$, a totally ramified extension of $\Q_p$ obtained by adjoining a compatible system of $p$-power roots of $p$. \item In positive characteristic, two very natural infinitely ramified fields are the perfect hulls of $\F_p((t))$ and $\overline{\F}_p((t))$.
-These are \textit{semitame} fields, using the terminology of Kuhlmann-Rzepka \cite{KuhlBla}, and are both expected to be decidable (see pg.
-4 \cite{KuhlBla}).
-The ultimate goal of \cite{KuhlBla} is to extend Kuhlmann's decidability result for tame fields of equal characteristic (Theorem 1.5 \cite{Kuhl}) in the more general context of semitame fields. \end{itemize} The above fields will be the main objects of interest throughout the paper.
+Another interesting extension is $\Q_p(p^{1/p^{\infty}})$, a totally ramified extension of $\Q_p$ obtained by adjoining a compatible system of $p$-power roots of $p$. \item In positive characteristic, two very natural infinitely ramified fields are the perfect hulls of $\F_p(\!(t)\!)$ and $\overline{\F}_p(\!(t)\!)$.
+Both of these fields have been conjectured to be decidable (see pg.
+4 \cite{KuhlBla} for the former).
+The recent work of Kuhlmann-Rzepka \cite{KuhlBla} ultimately aims at extending Kuhlmann's earlier results for tame fields to cover fields like the ones mentioned above. \end{itemize} The above fields will be the main objects of interest throughout the paper.
 Their $p$-adic (resp. $t$-adic) completions are typical examples of \textit{perfectoid fields} in the sense of Scholze \cite{Scholze} (see \S \ref{localapprox}).
-For any such field $K$, one can define its tilt $K^{\flat}$ (see \S \ref{perfsec}), which intuitively is its \textit{local} function field analogue and serves as a good characteristic $p$ approximation of $K$.
+A perfectoid field $(K,v)$ is a valued field which is complete with respect to a non-discrete valuation of rank 1, with residue characteristic equal to $p>0$ and such that the Frobenius map $\Phi:\Oo_K/(p)\to \Oo_K/(p):x\mapsto x^p$ is surjective.
+Loosely speaking, the last condition says that one can extract approximate $p$-power roots of any element in the field.
+For any perfectoid field $K$, one can define its tilt $K^{\flat}$ (see \S \ref{perfsec}), which intuitively is its \textit{local} function field analogue and serves as a good characteristic $p$ approximation of $K$.
 In practice, this means that one can often reduce arithmetic problems about $K$ to arithmetic problems about $K^{\flat}$.
-This kind of transfer principle, which works for a fixed $p$, should be contrasted with the Ax-Kochen principle which achieves such a reduction only \textit{asymptotically}, i.e. with the residue characteristic $p\to \infty$.
+This kind of transfer principle, which works for a fixed $p$, should be contrasted with the Ax-Kochen/Ershov principle which achieves such a reduction only \textit{asymptotically}, i.e. with the residue characteristic $p\to \infty$.
 This is explained in detail in Scholze's ICM report (see pg.2 \cite{ScholzeICM}).\\